Lucas-Ribeiro-Lima/GithubDocker/README.md

       - *app data config* // Some containers have dependencies, like databases, internal-proxies, data storage and here we going to divide that to facilitate manutention of configs.
 Here i'm going to store the docker-compose.yml o each service that can be used to deploy without the portainer management stack.

-**Keep in mind, rename this foldes need's changes in all docker-composes.yml files to indicate the new correct path**
+**Keep in mind, rename this folders need's changes in all docker-composes.yml files to indicate the new correct path**

 **Docker-compose.yml Services**